hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 1. Use Teams Toolkit 5.0.0 to create a new SPFx tab project

 2. Copy everything under your project's `SPFx` folder to the new proejct's root folder

+3. Find project id under `.fx/configs/projectSettings.json`, put the value to the new project's `teamsapp.yml`'s `projectId` property

 4. Copy your Teams manifest to the new project